d-roho/SixSquadInsights/README.md

-# SixSquadInsights
+# BA820-TeamA6
 A repository for our team project for "Unsupervised and Unstructured Machine Learning"